 How much does a tin panel splashback cost?

 With a huge range of designs to select from, pressed tin panels can create a splashback with a difference.

 You can create a country look by selecting a floral or Victorian design, or go with industrial style by picking the ‘small brick’ or art deco type of panel.

 Becky Diprose from di Rosa Cabinetry and Furniture says: “Tin panels are easy to cut to size and install, so you can cover a large area at a very economical price.
 A powdercoat finish means the aluminium panels are protected from heat and moisture, available in the colour of your choice, and easy to clean.”

 Costs for tin tiles in raw aluminium

 From $35+* per 46cm - 60cm panel, excludes installation.

 An innovative product that is used more and more for splashbacks in modern kitchens is the so-called Laminex Solid Surface.

-It is 100 per cent acrylic and can be thermoformed to realise inventive design with seamless joins.
+It is 100 per cent acrylic and can be thermoformed to realise an inventive design with seamless joins.

-Teresa Walsh, marketing development manager, residential at Laminex says: “The Solid Surface allows us to create seamless surfaces that are durable and hygienic.
+Teresa Walsh, marketing development manager, residential at Laminex New Zealand says: “The Solid Surface allows us to create seamless surfaces that are durable and hygienic.
 It can be applied horizontally and vertically, and we’re seeing a trend of creating full feature splashback walls.”